vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

     └── index.rst
 {% endhighlight %}

 The `build` folder contains the target files in the `html` directory.
 All the scaffolding for the HTML document are added automatically.
-The `html/index.html` is the root page and is build from `source/index.rst`.
+The `html/index.html` is the root page and is built from `source/index.rst`.
 To view the document just open it in a browser:

 {% highlight bash %}
 (starterdoc) % open build/html/index.html